Reubzz/OOPS-Exam/readme.md

   A friend class can access both private and protected members of the class in which it has been declared as friend.
   For eg. if `public class B` is declared as a friend inside the `pirvate Class A`.
 B is a friend of class A. Hence `Class B` can access the private members of `class A`.

+* **What is Polymorphism**

+  Polymorphism means many forms of one.
+In Polymorphism a Function may show different output dependng on the parameters you provide to the function.
+The act of defining functions with same name but with different parameters to show different outputs is known as Function Overloading.
+C++ Supports Function Overloading.
+And the whole act of Function Overloading as a whole means Polymorphism.

 ## Programs: